billyhao12/Burger-App/README.md

 ## Description

 An interactive web page that allows users to submit burgers that they would like to devour.
-Data is stored in a SQL database.
+Data is stored in a MySQL database.

 ## Table of Contents